Osw16/alpha-website/README.md

 # Project Title

-A responsive web page with a countdown feature and a FAQ section built using HTML, CSS, and JavaScript.
+A responsive web page with a countdown feature and a FAQ section built using HTML, CSS, and JavaScript.This project was created as part of a technical assessment for Alpha Efficiency HR.
+Feel free to customize and extend it to meet your specific needs.

 ## Overview